Xinhua News Agency

 Xinhua News Agency (English pronunciation: /ˌʃɪnˈhwɑː/ SHIN-HWA, lit.
 'New China'), or New China News Agency, is the official state news agency of the People's Republic of China.
 It is a ministry-level institution of the State Council.
-Founded in 1931, it is the country's largest media outlet.
+It is the country's largest media outlet.

+In November 1931, the Red China News Agency was established by the Chinese Communist Party (CCP) in the Soviet Zone of Ruijin.
+At the end of the Long March in November 1935, it was renamed to Xinhua.
+The agency established its first overseas branches during World War II, beginning to broadcast to foreign countries in English in 1944.
+After Mao Zedong's 1949 proclamation of the People's Republic of China, Xinhua became the official state news agency and subsumed the assets of the Republican era's Central News Agency.

-Xinhua is both a publisher and a news agency; it publishes in multiple languages and serves as a channel for distributing information related to the Chinese government and the ruling Chinese Communist Party (CCP).
+Xinhua is both a publisher and a news agency; it publishes in multiple languages and serves as a channel for distributing information related to the Chinese government and the ruling CCP.
 Its headquarters in Beijing are located close to the central government's headquarters at Zhongnanhai, and its head, Fu Hua, is a member of the CCP Central Committee.
 Xinhua tailors its pro-Chinese government message to the nuances of each international audience.
 The organization has faced criticism for spreading propaganda and disinformation as well as criticizing people, groups, or movements critical of the Chinese government and its policies.